 - LH strips (and by extension, OPKs) only test your luteinizing hormone - they don’t confirm ovulation has happened, only that your body is attempting ovulation

-PdG strips were developed by the company Proov.
-They test the level of PdG (progesterone) in your urine.
+PdG strips test the level of progesterone in your urine.
 Around day 5 of your cycle, you will need to take a baseline test to compare later tests to.

 Unlike LH strips, PdG strips are only accurate with first morning urine.
 A positive result is also the opposite of LH strips - you want the test line to not appear at all (or be incredibly faint, below your baseline test).
 Because you’re comparing to a baseline test, you should keep a record of at least the baseline tests in photos.